lsst/rtn-045/index.rst

 a list of core skills, a list of the LSST data products, and a list of the python packages used by the notebook.
 List the packages being taught first (e.g., afwDisplay for a notebook about displaying images), and then supporting packages (e.g., lsst.daf.butler for a notebook about displaying images).
-It is acceptable to omit basic support packages (notably, os, glob, numpy, matplotlib).
+It is acceptable to omit basic support packages (e.g., os, glob, numpy, matplotlib).
 The contents of cells two through five are used to generate a table of notebook metadata in the ``README.md`` file for the repository.

 The sixth and seventh markdown cells should contain the credits and acknowledgments, and information about where users go to get support.